Gilbert McAdam: Coaching career

 McAdam returned to Alice Springs and coached South Alice to a premiership.
 In 2006, he moved back to Darwin to coach the Darwin Football Club.

 Post-football career

 In 2007, McAdam took up a position with the Academy of Sport, Health and Education in Shepparton, Victoria.
 The academy uses participation in sport as an avenue for Indigenous people to undertake education and training within a trusted and culturally appropriate environment.
 His role with the academy is as a sports and personal development officer.
 He co-hosts the TV program The Marngrook Footy Show with Grant Hansen, currently screening on NITV on Thursday nights.
+He also hosts the TV program "Kickin' Back with Gilbert McAdam" on NITV.